palantir/atlasdb/docs/source/miscellaneous/doc/adr/0015-batch-asynchronous-post-transaction-unlock-calls.md

 latency we incur is about 0.5 RPCs on the lock service (assuming that that makes up a majority of time spent in unlocking tokens - it is the only network call involved).

+### tryUnlock() API

+`TimelockService` now exposes a `tryUnlock()` API, which functions much like a regular `unlock()` except that the user does not need to wait for the operation to complete.
+This API is only exposed in Java (not over HTTP).

+This is implemented as a new default method on the `TimelockService` that delegates to `unlock()`; usefully, remote Feign proxies calling `tryUnlock()` will make an RPC for standard `unlock()`.
+This also gives us backwards compatiblity; a new AtlasDB/TimeLock client can talk to an old TimeLock server that has no knowledge of this endpoint.

 ### Concurrency Model

 It is essential that adding an element to the set of outstanding tokens is efficient; yet, we also need to ensure that no token is left behind (at least indefinitely).
-We thus guard the concurrent set by a lock that permits both exclusive and shared modes of access.
+We thus guard the concurrent set by a (Java) lock that permits both exclusive and shared modes of access.

 Transactions that enqueue lock tokens to be unlocked perform the following steps: